 When Death Wish Coffee Co. founder Mike Brown toured coffee farms throughout Peru two years ago, he could tell which ones were organic and which weren’t.
-He says the difference between the two was like looking at a meticulously cared-for lawn versus the front yard of a homeowner who’s been out of town for weeks.
+He said the difference between the two was like looking at a meticulously cared for lawn versus the front yard of a homeowner who’s been out of town for weeks.

 “The coffee plants were much taller [on the organic farms],” Brown said.
 “There were strategically placed plants and trees to help with shade and pest control.
 They were just doing everything right.”

 Brown believes the result is better coffee beans.
 He isn’t the only coffee fanatic to value organic: Almost 20 percent of the world's organic permanent cropland is used to grow coffee (tied for the most of any crop).
 The amount of organic land being used to grow coffee has increased five-fold since 2004.

 So why should you care that your favorite brand is 100 percent organic, from the ground to your grinder?
 Because it’s the best chance you have at continuing to enjoy top-notch coffee for years to come.
 Here’s why:

 Organic coffee is handled differently from conventional coffee at every stage of the process.

 - Refrain from using most chemical pesticides, herbicides and fungicides (including for a three-year period before organic certification is granted)—see below for more details